naryal2580/stoyled/README.md

 # Stoyled
 Simple Fancy Standard Outputs for python3

-> Because, not all sec-tool developer take fanciness for granted.
+> Because, not everyone take fanciness for granted.